 Under the Americans with Disabilities Act (ADA), service animals must be harnessed, leashed or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal or other effective controls.

 DART is a paratransit service for people whose disability prevents them from using Community Transit fixed-route buses.
 DART serves qualified riders who can’t access fixed-route bus service and who require additional support.
-Riders can reserve a ride to go anywhere within 3/4 of a mile of a local fixed-route bus stop.
+To qualify, riders must participate in an in-person rider assessment interview.

-Community Transit offers a free Travel Training Program for seniors, people with disabilities, English-language learners, or anyone else who may need a little extra help learning to ride the bus.
+Community Transit offers a free Travel Training Program for older adults, people with disabilities, English-language learners, or anyone else who may need a little extra help learning to ride the bus.

 Training is customized to meet each person's needs, whether the individual desires general bus riding orientation or in-depth, one-on-one training.
 Group presentations are also available.
 Please call (425) 348-2379 for more information.